Quick Summary

 Is it cheaper to outsource payroll?

-Outsourcing payroll often reduces total cost when factoring in internal labor, error correction, compliance risk, and opportunity cost.
-While there is a service fee, many employers find the overall value outweighs the expense of managing payroll in-house.
+Outsourcing payroll often cuts costs.
+It includes internal labor, fixing errors, compliance risks, and lost opportunities.
+Many employers find that the overall value often outweighs the expense of managing payroll in-house.

 How secure is outsourced payroll?